Alsophila cunninghamii

-Alsophila cunninghamii, synonym Cyathea cunninghamii, also known as the gully tree fern and slender tree fern, is a species of tree fern indigenous to New Zealand including North Island (type locality), South Island and Chatham Islands; also to Victoria, possibly New South Wales, southeastern Queensland and Tasmania in Australia.
+Alsophila cunninghamii, synonym Cyathea cunninghamii, also known as the gully tree fern and slender tree fern, is a species of tree fern indigenous to New Zealand including North Island (type locality), South Island and Chatham Islands; also to Victoria, possibly New South Wales, southeastern Queensland, and Tasmania in Australia.
 It grows in damp forest, often emerging from stream gullies and riverbanks.

+Description

-Brownsey noted that it has a lower tolerance for drought than other related species.
-The erect trunk may be 20 m tall and is usually 6–15 cm in diameter, occasionally as much as 20 cm.
+A. cunninghamii is an uncommon, slow-growing tree fern reaching up to 20 m in height and with a trunk diameter of 6–15 cm, occasionally as much as 20 cm.
 Fronds are tri- to tetrapinnate and 3 m or more in length.
 The rachis and stipe are slender, black brown, warty and covered with brown scales.
 Sori occur along each side of the pinnule midvein and are covered by hood-like indusia.
-A. cunninghamii is an uncommon and slow-growing tree fern.